Easy Chicken and Sausage Cassoulet

 - Heat 2 tablespoons olive oil in an oven-safe skillet over medium-high heat.

-- Season the chicken thighs with salt and black pepper on both sides and place smooth side down in the preheated pan.
-Cook undisturbed for 6-7 minutes, adjusting the heat as necessary so thighs cook evenly.
-Flip when edges are opaque and lightly browned and cook for another 3-4 minutes or until cooked through to a safe internal temperature of 165 degrees.
-Transfer to a plate and let cool to the touch.
-Do not wipe out the skillet and keep it at medium-high.
+- Season the chicken thighs with salt and black pepper on both sides.
+Cook for 6-7 minutes on the first side.
+Flip and cook for another 3-4 minutes or until cooked through to a safe internal temperature of 165 degrees.
+Transfer to a plate and let cool.

-- While the chicken is cooling, add 2 tablespoons of oil then add onion and celery.
+- Add 2 tablespoons of oil then add onion and celery.
 Reduce heat to medium-low and cook 5-6 minutes or until softened.

 - Add the garlic and cook for 15 seconds or until fragrant.